aashishbharti04/aashishbharti04/README.md

 ### 🏫 Jawahar Navodaya Vidyalaya (JNV) — Class 6th to 12th
 `2015 – 2022 · 7 years`

 Seven full years of hostel life — discipline by day, legendary masti by night.
 From Class 6th to 12th I learned maths, science, and the far more important art of surviving mess food and making friends who feel like family.
 Lights-out rules, midnight talks, morning PT, and a whole childhood of memories.
 Honestly, JNV raised me as much as it taught me. 🏫 💙💚❤️💛

+### 🏫 UCCH PRATHMIC VIDYALAYA, Shripur Aruhari, Pratapgarh — Class 1st to 5th
+`2010 – 2015 · 5 years`

+The place where everything began.
+Five years of learning the alphabet, multiplication tables, and the basics of life itself.
+From morning assemblies and classroom adventures to playground memories and innocent friendships, these were the years that built the foundation for everything that followed.
+Simple days, caring teachers, and countless little moments that still bring a smile.
+Looking back, this school didn't just teach me how to study—it taught me how to grow. 🏫 📚 ✏️ 🌱 💙

 ---